 At 9 pm sharp, we place two opposite limit orders.
 We set a Buy Limit at the half of the price range (1X) below the current price.
 We set a Sell Limit at the half of the price range (1X) above the current price.
 As soon as one of the orders is triggered, we remove the other one.

 We place a take profit at the Buy Limit level.
-Don’t forget to close the positions, which were not activated by take profit, at 12 am the next day.
+Don’t forget to close the positions, which were not activated by taking profit, at midnight the next day.
 Our profit amounts to about 27 pips.

 I’d like to remind you that your price range must not exceed 70 pips.
 Otherwise, we don’t enter the market because this would make the distance to pending orders too big and increase the risk of a late entry.
 Plus, a too big range may indicate a strong trend or high volatility.